Igrolodz/7tv-youtube/README.md

 # 7TV for youtube comments
-This is only a **concept idea** of how could emotes be added to youtube comments.
+This is only a **concept idea** of how could emotes be added to youtube comments that I made i like few hours.

 Thanks for considering it!
 ## How to use